 Work side-by-side with faculty

-Concordia faculty members are nationally known experts who regularly involve students in research activities often reserved for graduate students at large universities — developing research ideas, planning projects, and serving as co-authors of scholarly works.
+Concordia faculty members are nationally known experts who regularly involve students in research and scholarship activities often reserved for graduate students at large universities – developing research ideas, planning and carrying out projects, and serving as co-authors of scholarly works.

 Concordia students have many opportunities to present their scholarly work to the campus community and beyond.

-Each spring, students demonstrate the results of independent work or faculty-mentored projects at the college’s Celebration of Student Scholarship (COSS).
+Each spring, students discuss the results of faculty-mentored projects at Concordia's Celebration of Student Scholarship (COSS).
 Off campus, students present at regional, national, and international conferences.
 Examples include the Private College Scholars Showcase, the National Conferences on Undergraduate Research, the Council on Undergraduate Research's Posters on the Hill in Washington, D.C., and many annual conferences specific to areas of study.

 If your research project gets accepted for presentation at a conference that requires travel, we can help you get there.Learn More

 Students have opportunities to present their research at a wide variety of programs.
 Many of them are supported with grants.Learn More